Guide

 This is one of the most useful homeowner questions because it is more specific than asking for one national average.

-That is the best broad planning range for a typical 2,000-square-foot house before incentives.
+That is a useful broad planning range for many typical 2,000-square-foot houses before quote-specific variables show up.

-But square footage alone does not determine the final quote.
+But square footage alone does not control the quote.
 The number still moves based on:

 • whether the existing ductwork is usable,